picturepan2/instagram.css/README.md

 # Instagram.css

 Instagram.css - Pure CSS Instagram filters.
-You can add all these Instagram-like filters to your photos with using CSS only.
+You can add all these Instagram-like filters to your photos by using CSS only.
 Thanks to the [CSSgram](https://github.com/una/CSSgram) for inspiration.

 ## What's next